SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 Bridge.jl is a set of fixed timestep algorithms written in Julia.
 These methods are made and optimized for out-of-place functions on immutable (static vector) types.
-Note that this setup is not automatically included with DifferentialEquaitons.jl.
+Note that this setup is not automatically included with DifferentialEquations.jl.
 To use the following algorithms, you must install and use BridgeDiffEq.jl:

 ```julia